juice-shop/pwning-juice-shop/appendix/solutions.md

 3. Optionally, write an email to the mentioned contact address
    <mailto:donotreply@owasp-juice.shop> and see what happens... :e-mail:

-### Inform the shop about an algorithm or library it should definitely not use the way it does
+### :warning: Inform the shop about an algorithm or library it should definitely not use the way it does

 Juice Shop uses some inappropriate crypto algorithms and libraries in different places.
 While working on the following topics (and having the